MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-03.md

 ## Prerequisites

-Required:
+To follow set up continuous deployment you'll need:

-* Have the resources created in the previous article of this tutorial, which include an [Azure Container Registry][9] and a container app in [Azure Container Apps][8].
+* The resources created in the previous article of this tutorial, which include an [Azure Container Registry][9] and a container app in [Azure Container Apps][8].

-* A GitHub account where you forked the sample rep (([Django][1] or [Flask][2])) and that you can connect to from Azure Container Apps.
+* A GitHub account where you forked the sample code ([Django][1] or [Flask][2]) and that you can connect to from Azure Container Apps.

+* [Git][14] installed locally.

 ## Set up continuous deployment for the container

-What happens here?
-We replace pull of container image from registry (one time) to continuous deployment.
+In a previous article of this tutorial, you created and configured a container app in Azure Container Apps.
+Part of the configuration was pulling a Docker image from an Azure Container Registry.
+The container image is pulled from the registry when creating a container [*revision*][5], such as when you first set up the container app.

+In the steps below, you'll set up continuous deployment, which means a new container image is created based on a defined trigger.
+The trigger in this tutorial is pull requests (PR) to a *main* branch of a specified repository.
+The new container image is pushed to the Azure Container Registry and the container app is updated to use the new image.

 ### [Azure portal](#tab/azure-portal)